Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Saiki, Chiharu (A dexterious but antisocial futanari).md

 Author: AjTheYandere

-Compatable game version: V0.69

 First appearance: 10/21/2018

 Created in version: V0.27

+### Additional information

+---No additional information available---

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Saiki%2C%20Chiharu%20(A%20dexterious%20but%20antisocial%20futanari)%20-%20AjTheYandere%2C%20V0.69.student">Saiki, Chiharu (A dexterious but antisocial futanari) - AjTheYandere, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Saiki%2C%20Chiharu%20(A%20dexterious%20but%20antisocial%20futanari)%20-%20AjTheYandere.student">Saiki, Chiharu (A dexterious but antisocial futanari) - AjTheYandere.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---